PhD, National University of Singapore

 - BE in Polymer Science and Engineering, Zhejiang University, China (2011)

-- Wang, Yang., & Lim, Sun Sun.
-(Accepted).
+- Wang, Yang., & Lim, Sun.
+Sun. (in press).
 ICTs and transnational householding: the double burden of polymedia connectivity for international “study mothers”.
-In M. McAuliffe (Ed), Handbook of migration and technology.
+In M. McAuliffe (ed), Handbook of migration and technology.
+Edward Elgar.

 - Wang, Yang., & Lim, Sun Sun.
 (2020).
 Digital Asymmetries in Transnational Communication: Expectation, Autonomy and Gender Positioning in the Household.
 Journal of Computer-Mediated Communication.